JackBro/imm_engine/README.md

 * **immature Blender export**:
 Export Blender model data to .m3d file format for immature engine. https://github.com/endrollex/imm_blender_export
-* **immature engine console util b3m tool**:
+* **m3dtob3m.exe**:
-Convert .m3d file to binary .b3m file, it can be found in game input mode, "Alt+Delete" then type "help" for more info.
+Convert .m3d file to binary .b3m file.
 Notice .b3m file corresponding x64/x86 version.
+* **CSV based scene data**:
+Unfortunately, this engine has not a scene editor let you can "drag and drop".
+You must write a game object by handwriting, this limits the complexity of a scene.

 Released Demo:
 --------------